Preview: Want to start a container garden with your kids? This post shares easy ways to get a garden growing that you and your children will love.

 You can tuck several of these planters in sunny locations around your yard and grow a few different vegetables without much work.
 The only downside to gardening in containers is that they dry out quickly therefore they will need to be watered frequently.

 Would you like a FREE printable where your kids can record what’s growing in their garden?
-Sign up for my weekly newsletter and you’ll be able to instantly download the “All About My Garden” journal page for children.
+Sign up below to get access to my Resource Library where you will find this printable and many others.

 No Containers?
 Try Grow Bags